A discussion of Harm OCD and its treatment using Exposure and Response Prevention (ERP). Part four of a series.

 To read part three in our series on Harm OCD, click here.

 •Tom Corboy, MFT is the founder and executive director of the OCD Center of Los Angeles, a private, outpatient clinic specializing in Cognitive-Behavioral Therapy (CBT) for the treatment of Obsessive-Compulsive Disorder (OCD) and related anxiety based conditions.
-In addition to individual therapy, the center offers six weekly therapy groups, as well as online therapy, telephone therapy, and intensive outpatient treatment.
+In addition to individual therapy, the center offers five weekly therapy groups, as well as online therapy, telephone therapy, and intensive outpatient treatment.
 To contact the OCD Center of Los Angeles, click here.